Here’s what you need to know about dual class shares and why the ASX still bans them in 2023

 There may be other restrictions too.
 Singapore requires IPO dual-class structure companies to have fast growth potential.
 Hong Kong has specific hurdles on financial status that must be overcome.
 It is important to note that Singapore (and Hong Kong) have only allowed this for a few years whilst the US has relied on it far longer.

-Both companies saw the light because they perceived to be missing out on big listings – Hong Kong missed out on Alibaba’s listing, although the Jack Ma-founded company has since listed after the rules changed.
+Both Singapore and Hong Kong saw the light because they perceived to be missing out on big listings.
+Hong Kong missed out on Alibaba’s listing, although the Jack Ma-founded company has since listed after the rules changed.
 Atlassian bosses Scott Farquhar and Mike Cannon-Brookes both cited the ASX’s opposition to dual-class structured companies as why they went to list on the NASDAQ rather than the ASX.

 Might we see dual class shares one day in Australia?

 We don’t think so.
-We think the ASX recognises that it’ll never be as big as Wall Street and is content with the occasional big name coming here such as Life 360 (ASX:360) Down Under and nourishing high-growth companies of our own.
+We think the ASX recognises that it’ll never be as big as Wall Street and is content with the occasional big name coming here, such as Life360 (ASX:360), Down Under and nourishing high-growth companies of Australia’s own.
 Perhaps Atlassian would never have listed in Australia anyway, even had it allowed it.

 However, if you want to invest in overseas markets, you need to be aware of dual-class share structures and we hope we’ve helped get you started with the basics.